-A more detailed accounting of accomplishments for the ASC-F flight unit and ASC-E3 engineering pathfinders is provided in Ref.
-6 and 7 with emphasis on advancements made in the design, production capability, and quality management system.
+A more detailed accounting of accomplishments for the ASC-F flight unit and ASC-E3 engineering pathfinders is provided in References 6 and 7 with emphasis on advancements made in the design, production capability, and quality management system.
 One of the significant improvements, driven by the need for clean room production, was relocating the company to a new facility with dedicated ASC test cells, lab space, production space, inspection area, and clean room.
 The facility was sized to allow for a maximum of four pairs of convertors operating at the same time in the four test cells, as shown in Figure 3.
 The ASC clean room in Figure 4 is an ISO Class 8 environment with ISO Class 5 laminar flow bench workspaces.
 Processing and development highlights include regenerator manufacturing and processing, and development of a new mechanical attachment joint for the cold side adapter flange (CSAF).
-Non-Destructive Evaluation (NDE) methods were also developed and implemented to ensure the heater head assembly, a critical component in the design, is screened to ensure conformance prior to integration onto a convertor.
+Nondestructive Evaluation (NDE) methods were also developed and implemented to ensure the heater head assembly, a critical component in the design, is screened to ensure conformance prior to integration onto a convertor.
 Other significant advancements are in testing capability: The use of the Common Performance Hardware (CPH) for all performance testing ensures consistent thermal input to minimize losses and data variability.
-The ASC-E3 convertors are installed in a CPH, undergo final performance testing at Sunpower and are delivered to GRC installed in the same CPH to further reduce variability and processing time.
+The ASC-E3 convertors are installed in a CPH, undergo final performance testing at Sunpower and are delivered to Glenn installed in the same CPH to further reduce variability and processing time.
 A capability added to the Sunpower test stations that has improved processing is unattended operation.
-The controls and safeties used for unattended operation were developed over years of continuous extended operation testing across many different convertors at GRC.
-The GRC software controls as well as failsafe protection circuits were provided to Sunpower to allow Sunpower to operate in safe continuous unattended mode, and to also have further uniformity in testing
+The controls and safeties used for unattended operation were developed over years of continuous extended operation testing across many different convertors at Glenn.
+The Glenn software controls as well as failsafe protection circuits were provided to Sunpower to allow Sunpower to operate in safe continuous unattended mode, and to also have further uniformity in testing between the two organizations.
+Lastly, Sunpower added the capability to easily rotate the convertor installed in its test setup to allow horizontal testing in four clocking orientations to evaluate lateral loading on the gas bearings in multiple configurations.

-Figure 3.
-Four ASC convertors operating in pairs in two adjacent Sunpower test cells.
+Figure 3.-Four Advanced Stirling Convertor (ASC) convertors operating in pairs in two adjacent Sunpower, Inc., test cells.

-Figure 4.
-Dedicated Sunpower ASC Production Clean Room facility.
+Figure 4.-Dedicated Sunpower, Inc., Advanced Stirling Convertor (ASC) production clean room facility.